GuyEternal/SegNext-med/kaggle_nb/cell9.md

-# Cell 9: Resume training from a checkpoint with CrossNeXt decoder
+# Cell 9: Resume training from a checkpoint with CrossNext decoder

 import time
 import yaml